SivaKesava1/sivakesava1.github.io/_projects/5-groot.md

 ---

+#### Note

+We have updated the paper to handle empty non-terminals as per the RFCs properly.
+The updated paper is available through the above PDF link.

 #### Abstract

 The Domain Name System (DNS) plays a vital role in today’s Internet but relies on complex distributed management of host records.
 DNS